Suspect accused of shooting 6 Philadelphia cops during standoff charged with attempted murder

 Hill has an extensive criminal record that includes multiple arrests in Philadelphia and adjacent Delaware County between 2001 and 2012, according to online records.
 His criminal convictions include assault, perjury, fleeing and eluding, escape and weapons offenses.

 Hill served three stints in state prisons, with one of those coming on account of a probation violation.
-He was also sentenced to 55 months in federal prison term over a pair of convictions for being a felon in possession of firearms.
+He was also sentenced to 55 months in federal prison over a pair of convictions for being a felon in possession of firearms.

-The suspect allegedly used a semi-automatic rifle and a handgun during the shooting, weapons authorities say he should not have been allowed to legally obtain due to his record..
+The suspect allegedly used a semi-automatic rifle and a handgun during the shooting, weapons authorities say he should not have been allowed to legally obtain due to his record.

 AUTHORITIES RELEASE NAMES OF 6 COPS WOUNDED IN PHILADELPHIA STANDOFF

-The Philadelphia Inquirer reported that Four other men were charged with drug offenses in connection with the standoff; two were trapped in the house along with the gunman and two Philadelphia police officers.
+The Philadelphia Inquirer reported that four other men were charged with drug offenses in connection with the standoff; two were trapped in the house along with the gunman and two Philadelphia police officers.

 The paper reported that Hill was arraigned via video conference.
 He sat with arms crossed and head down, responding "I guess" when asked whether he understood the charges.